joangui/DataSynth/README.md

 instance, imagine we want to make persons of some specific countries more active in the dataset and thus have more connections with other persons.

+To sum up, generators are just like function objects that are executed (mapped) over a collection of elements, and for each element they produce a result using their run function.

 Finally, we can specify correlations between entities connected by an edge.
 This means, that there will be a larger probability that those persons with similar attributes are connected.
 Currently, the way edges are generated is very